SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-popup.md

 });
 ```

-To interact with the popup in the popup component, inject the popup handle `Popup`, e.g., to close the popup or read input passed to the popup by the popup opener.
+To interact with the popup in the popup component, inject the popup handle `Popup`, e.g., to read input passed to the popup or to close the popup, optionally passing a result to the popup opener.

 ```typescript